 Wiring diagrams for other models

-Although much of the K1 wiring will be familiar on other models, there were some small changes over the years, including the addition of a kill switch and a move to 'always on' head and tail lights.
+Although much of the K1 wiring will be familiar on other models, there were some small changes over the years

-As a result of these changes there are two versions of the wiring harness:
+As a result of the introduction of a kill switch in 1974, there are two versions of the wiring harness:

 * 1969-73 (K1-K4)